 Be careful of fluids in the elderly, pregnant, heart/kidney failure or 18-25 years of age – senior involvement is necessary to avoid fluid overload or cerebral oedema.

-- Don’t forget VTE prophylaxis (they’re at a high risk of clots).
+- Don’t forget VTE prophylaxis (dehydration increases the risk of clots!).

 - Measure hourly – levels should fall at 0.5mmol/L/hour.
 If not available use measure bicarbonate using VBGs – levels should increase at 3mmol/L/hour.